 YVAS accepts a limited number of community service individuals.
 If you are assigned to complete community service at the shelter, it is YOUR responsibility to contact our Activities Coordinator to set up your service.
 Community service individuals help staff with the basic upkeep of the shelter.

 We love having groups come to the shelter to do various projects!
 In the past, volunteer groups have helped us paint dog shades, put together animal goodie bags, made cat toys, stuffed dog Kongs, and more!
 We can also arrange a tour, dog talk and/or cat talk.
 Groups may be limited.
 All groups wishing to volunteer MUST schedule a day and time in advance.
 We do not do tours before 11am.
 To schedule a group day at the shelter please contact our Activities Coordinator.

 These volunteer positions support day-to-day operations.
 These positions mainly have contact with the animals and with visitors.
 Options for volunteering in the shelter include, but are not limited to, the following positions.

 Learning the basics of volunteering is the foundation on which you will build an enriching experience here at the shelter.
 Every volunteer must go through our Shelter 101 program and complete a minimum of two hours before they can branch out into different roles.
 Shelter 101 teaches the basic day to day functions of the shelter.
 There are two teams, the Front Office Team and the Animal Maintenance Team.
 Volunteers will be assigned a team after the volunteer interview.
 Shelter 101 is a probationary period in which individuals will see if volunteering at the shelter is a right fit for both themselves and YVAS.

-9-Lives is a team of self-directed volunteers committed to improve the general living experience of all cats at Yellowstone Valley Animal Shelter.
+CAT CUDDLERS: Cat Cuddlers are a group of self-directed volunteers committed to improve the general living experience of all cats at Yellowstone Valley Animal Shelter.
 Volunteers provide basic care and human contact for cats that are healthy and adjusted as well as cats who are sick or behaviorally challenged.
 Volunteers provide gentle socialization for cats that may otherwise fall very ill or are unable to present well to the public because of environmental stress.